rancher/rancher/docs/concepts/index.md

 ### Users

 Users govern who has the access rights to view and manage Rancher resources within their environment.
-By default, Rancher is configured with access for a single tenant but user authentication can be enabled using Github for multi-user support.
+Rancher allows access for a single tenant but multi-user support can be enabled by integrating with GitHub's OAuth support for authorization.

 Please read about [access control]({{site.baseurl}}/docs/configuration/access-control/) to enable GitHub authentication.